17 Top-Rated Tourist Attractions in Poland

-Poland is a historical country with 14 UNESCO World Heritage Sites and a collection of breathtaking natural attractions – mountains, national parks, rugged coastlines, and some unexpected wonders such as the world's oldest salt mine.
+Poland offers an outstanding list of attractions, with 17 UNESCO World Heritage Sites and breathtaking natural sites — mountains, national parks, rugged coastlines, and even sand dunes.
+You'll also find some unexpected wonders, such as the world's oldest salt mine and a village filled with buildings covered in brightly colored floral art.

 With its medieval architecture, troubled WWII history, and many villages that seem to be stuck in time, Poland is the perfect destination for history buffs and architecture lovers.
 Packed with things to do, Poland's cities are humming with the energy of art and culture and are a great starting point to discover everything the country has to offer.